SovnSkyrim/AmongSovngardesStars/README.md

 - Other :
   - No Negotiations : Enabled

+#### OBIS
+- Don't touch it, enabling it will result only in additional spawns which is already handled by OMEGA

 #### OBIS - Patrols
 - Settings → Bandit Patrols :
   - Enable? : Enabled